On a funny, personal note

 With a formidable start and an informal education on the Philadelphia blues scene, Ryan studied Music Business and Communications at New York University.

-Since moving to Nashville in 2012, she has had the privilege of working with some of Music City’s most talented artists and producers, including Jenny Lewis, Robben Ford, Ruby Amanfu, Allison Russell, Molly Tuttle, Bobby Bones and The Raging Idiots, Girl Named Tom, Pat McLaughlin, Kyshona Armstrong, Alicia Michilli, Nicole Boggs, Lamont Dozier, and many others.
+Since moving to Nashville in 2012, she has had the privilege of working with some of the world’s most talented artists and producers, including ZAYN, Jenny Lewis, Robben Ford, Allison Russell, Molly Tuttle, Bobby Bones and The Raging Idiots, Girl Named Tom, Pat McLaughlin, Kyshona Armstrong, Alicia Michilli, Lamont Dozier, and many others.
+She takes pride in genre hoping and knowing how to bring tasteful elegance to every song.

 In addition to local gigs and sessions, she is an avid educator and has taught at Victor Wooten’s Bass Nature Camp, Rock and Roll Fantasy Camp, Gerald Veasley’s Bass Boot Camp, and Musicians Institute: Guitar Craft Academy.